-- 3% for class H insulation for every 5 °C that the temperature of the ambient air entering the cooling fan exceeds 40 °C, up to a maximum of 60 °C - 3% for every 500 m increase in altitude above 1000 m, up to 4000 m, due to the reduced thermal capacity of lower density air, and - 5% if air filters are fitted, due to restricted air flow.
+- 3.5% for class F insulation for every 5°C that the temperature of the ambient air entering the cooling fan exceeds 40 °C, up to a maximum of 60 °C - 4.5% for class B insulation for every 5°C that the temperature of the ambient air entering the cooling fan exceeds 40 °C, up to a maximum of 60 °C - 3% for every 500m increase in altitude above 1000m, up to 4000 m, due to the reduced thermal capacity of lower density air.

-Efficient cooling depends on maintaining the condition of the cooling fan, air filters and gaskets.
+Efficient cooling depends on maintaining the condition of the cooling fan and gaskets.